TU-CSCI3362-SP22/activity-observer-pattern/README.md

 Test things out in the Playground!
 You should now get two morph boxes, but they will likely be overlapping.
 Drag one out of the way!

 ## Takeaways:
-Looking at WebPage, Ticker, and AlertBox (specifically in sampleWeatherData method) we can see that three different patterns of pulling/pushing data are used.
+Looking at `WebPage`, `Ticker`, and `AlertBox` (specifically in `getReadings` method) we can see that three different patterns of pulling/pushing data are used:
-- The Ticker class asks its WeatherData instance variable for updates
+- The `Ticker` class asks its `WeatherData` parameter for updates
-- AlertBox gets the data from a push from WeatherData
+- `AlertBox` gets each kind of data from separate a push from `WeatherData`
-- WebPage takes humidity,temperature, and humidity separately as method parameters to update.
+- `WebPage` takes humidity,temperature, and humidity separately as method parameters to update.

 This is bad.
 Absolutely disgusting!
-Currently, there is no standard way to implement  an object that updates according to changes in WeatherData.
+Currently, there is no standard way to implement  an object that updates according to changes in `WeatherData`.
 Instead, it may be better to utilize the Observer pattern.

 # Phase 3 - Observer Time